Terra-gemastik/TERRA-FE/README.md

-**Farmer** — Home (own offers, urgent first) · New Offer (in-app camera, commodity, trigger, volume, storage) · Classification Result · Recommendations · Buyer Matches · Buyer Detail (reputation, WhatsApp, record a deal) · Share Card.
+**Farmer** — Home (own offers, urgent first) · New Offer (in-app camera, commodity, trigger, volume, storage) · Classification Result · Recommendations · Buyer Matches · Buyer Detail (reputation, WhatsApp, record a deal) · Venues (nearby pasar/peternak from open data) · Share Card.

-**Buyer** — Incoming supply (reverse matches) · Post Demand · My Demands.
+**Buyer** — Incoming supply (reverse matches) · Browse all supply · Post Demand · My Demands.

+### Push and pull are different screens

+Worth knowing before adding anything to either side:

+- **Buyer Home** is the *push* path — supply that matched a demand the buyer posted, delivered without them searching.
+Empty when their demand is narrow.
+- **Browse all supply** is the *pull* path — every open offer, filterable by commodity, ignoring the buyer's own filters.
+It exists so an empty home screen doesn't read as "no supply exists."
+- **Buyer Matches** lists people who posted a demand. **Venues** lists places that merely exist, from OpenStreetMap.
+They are separate screens with separate types on purpose: a venue has no price, no reputation and no contact, because nobody there has agreed to anything.
+Do not merge them.

+### Venue screen carries a licence obligation

+`VenuesScreen` renders OpenStreetMap data under **ODbL**, which makes attribution mandatory.
+The backend returns `atribusi` and `lisensi` in the payload and the screen prints them in the footer. **Keep that footer** — it is a licence term, not a design detail.

 **Shared** — Community board · Notifications · Profile (reputation + reports) ·
 Transactions (rate, cancel, report) · Mismatch Report · Impact Dashboard.